Michael Mullins (politician)

-Michael Mullins (born 22 February 1953) is an Irish Fine Gael politician.
+Michael Mullins (born 22 February 1953) is an Irish former Fine Gael politician.
 He was elected to Seanad Éireann on the Cultural and Educational Panel in April 2011.
 He was a member of Galway County Council from 1985 to 2011 representing Ballinasloe.

-He was an unsuccessful candidate for the Galway East at the 1992 general election.
-He is the Fine Gael Seanad spokesperson on Foreign Affairs and Trade.
-He is a former human resources manager.
-He is a first cousin of independent Senator Rónán Mullen.
+An unsuccessful candidate for the Galway East at the 1992 general election.
+He was the Fine Gael Seanad spokesperson on Foreign Affairs and Trade and a former human resources manager.
+He is a first cousin of independent senator Rónán Mullen.